 Don’t let the time you spent on this post go to waste!
 Apply some of the tactics and see how your productivity begins to improve.

-Take little steps each day and you will eventually have a mountain of progress to show for it.
+Take little steps each day, one foot in front of the other, and you will eventually have a mountain of progress to show for it.
 You’ll need to be patient, but the hard work that you put in today can and will pay off tomorrow.

 Be deliberate with your time, keep learning, and continue to push towards your ideal life.